 A 51-year-old Inuk woman alleges Rivoire molested her for five years while he was serving as a church priest for the Missionary Catholic Oblates of Mary Immaculate (OMI) in Nunavut from 1963 to 1993.

-Now 92 and living in an OMI retirement home in Lyon, Rivoire was charged with one count of sexual assault in 2022.
+Now 91 and living in an OMI retirement home in Lyon, Rivoire was charged with one count of indecent assault in February 2022.
 He denied the allegation in an interview with APTN News.

 France has two statutes of limitations on sex crimes depending on their severity.